bayeslabs/bayeslabs.github.io/_posts/2019-06-05-VAE-Molgen.md

 ---
 layout: post
-title: "All you need to know about Variational AutoEncoder(Part-2)"
+title: "Molecular Structure Generation using VAE"
 date: 2019-06-05
 mathjax: True
 ---
-In this part, we will see how using **Variational AutoEncoder** we generate a similar type of text; We use VAE in a molecular generation.
+In this blog, we will be using **Variational AutoEncoder** for molecular strucuture generation.
-If you don’t know about VAE, please visit the part-1 of <a href="/2019/06/04/All-you-need-to-know-about-Vae-(Part-1).html" target="_blank">VAE</a> you will understand the theory part better.<br/>
+If you don’t know about VAE, please visit <a href="/2019/06/04/All-you-need-to-know-about-Vae-(Part-1).html" target="_blank">VAE</a> to understand  better.<br/>

-Molecular generation is the generating of new molecules.
+Molecular generation is generating new molecules that has a valid structure.
 In this model, we generate a similar molecule as input molecules.input of this model is smiles, and the output is a similar type of smiles as of input.
 We use pytorch to implement VAE in a molecular generation.<br/>
 <br/>